Badiyon/Python/StackOOP/README.md

-This if a project that I worked on to explore some basic object orientated programming with queues and the different operations that can be done and how implement them.
+This if a project that I worked on to explore some basic object orientated programming with stacks and the different operations that can be done and how implement them.